mkingsnorth/perspective_plotter_docs/docs/tools.rst

-You will need to set a background image before pressing the button:
+You will need to set a background image or video before pressing the button:

 #.
-To set a background image, in the Outliner panel click on the camera object to select it.
+To set a background image or video, in the Outliner panel click on the camera object to select it.

     .. image:: images/set_bg_select_cam.jpg
         :alt: Set BG